-Hidden San Diego is a series of articles about cool and unique things we don't generally know about San Diego.
+Hidden San Diego covers cool and unique things we don't generally know about San Diego.
 You would only come across them if you live in the neighborhood, and the old footbridges of Hillcrest and Banker's Hill give these neighborhoods a unique and special character.
-Learn how you can discover this part of Hidden San Diego.
+Discover this part of Hidden San Diego.

 Of all the footbridges found in Banker's Hill, the Spruce Street bridge is by far the most unique and the best.
 Why?
 Because it's a suspension bridge - the kind of bridge that sways with the weight of those crossing it.
 Built in 1912 and designed by Edwin Capps, this special bridge which spans Kate Sessions Canyon is one of those secrets that you just have to share after discovering it.